bx-sh/specs.sh/README.md

 - `@it.<test name>`
 - `@example.<test name>`

+You can easily override or extend this functionality using configuration files in one of two ways:

+1. If you simply want a different prefix, override or extend `spec.specFunctionPrefixes`
+2. If you want to detect test functions in an entirely different way, override `spec.loadSpecFunctions`

 Additionally, `spec` supports a number of commonly used keywords for defining pending specs:

 - `@pending.<test name>`